-The Best Mouse Pads of 2020
+Best Mouse Pads of 2020

 Taking our top spot overall, the SteelSeries QcK Series is a unanimous group favorite.
 The micro-woven cloth material has gamers in mind, translating to excellent tracking and above average glide for a cloth mouse pad.
 The rubber base keeps this model securely in place and the entire pad is washable.
-We particularly liked that they offer a variety of sizes from small to large to fit your needs — we tested the medium version.
+While we tested the size medium version, we particularly like that SteelSeries offers a variety of sizes from small to large to best fit your needs.

-However, we do have some complaints about this product.
-First off, the edges are not stitched, leaving them wide open to peel and fray — our pad arrived slightly frayed.
-While we appreciate SteelSeries' efforts to conserve resources in their packaging, it doesn't always work out the best for the customer.
+However, we do have a few complaints about this product.
+First of all, the edges are not stitched, leaving them wide open to peel and fray, and our pad arrived slightly frayed.
+While we appreciate the efforts SteelSeries made to conserve resources in their packaging, it doesn't always work out the best for the customer.
 The QcK Series arrives rolled up in a box and, if you're one of the lucky 95%, it will lay flat within a couple of days.
-Otherwise, it might take some time to relax, if ever.
+Otherwise, it might take some time to relax and straighten out, if it ever does.
 All things considered, the SteelSeries QcK is a solid pad at a great price.

 There are a few minor issues with this pad.
 We found that the edges are a little rough and would irritate our wrist or forearm depending on how each tester used a mouse on the pad.
 Additionally, our pad never laid completely flat, even after spending time in the hot sun or under a pile of books.
-That being said, we recommend the AmazonBasics Gaming Pad to anyone looking for a no-frills pad at a great price.
+That being said, we recommend the AmazonBasics Gaming Pad to anyone looking for a no-frills option at a great price.

 The Belkin Standard Mouse Pad is a blast from the past.
 Many Millennials will remember growing up with those thick pads and mechanical mice.
 Not much has changed with this model and there is a good reason.
 Its thick padding (around 5mm) is comfortable to use and makes it ideal for traveling.
-It isn't as flimsy as the thin cloth pads, making it easier to slide into a laptop bag and make any less than ideal surface you come across more manageable.
+It isn't as flimsy as the thinner cloth pads, making it easier to slide into a laptop bag and make any less than ideal work surface you come across more manageable.
 The neoprene base is grippy, keeping this pad in place while you work.

 Looking to combine a mouse mat and wrist rest all in one?
 Then look no further than the AmazonBasics Gel Computer Mouse Pad with Wrist Support Rest.
 This model combines a very comfortable wrist rest and a mouse mat at a price typically much lower than purchasing them separately.
 The rubberized base keeps this pad securely in place while you work.

 This product does have a few minor shortcomings.
 Like most of the pads in this review, it doesn't have any edge protection, leaving the possibility open for the surface material to fray or peel.
-We also found that using cheaper or worn out mice didn't glide well, making for an unpleasant experience.
+We also found that cheaper or worn out mice didn't glide as well, making for an unpleasant experience.
 All in all, the AmazonBasics Gel Computer Mouse Pad with Wrist Support Rest is a solid option if you are looking for a mouse mat with an integrated wrist rest.

 The VicTsing Ergonomic Mouse Pad with Gel Wrist Rest is unmatched when it comes to surface grip.
 Its polyurethane bottom is so sticky you could almost scale a glass building with it and the built-in wrist rest.
 Additionally, its apostrophe design has a great balance between being compact and giving you plenty of surface area to move your mouse.

 Our main complaint with this product is the edge stitching is noticeably raised above the pad, irritating our arm and/or wrist.
 We also found that heavy movement causes the pad to inchworm around our desks even with the rubberized bottom.
-Additionally, the edges can start to curl, looking like the "bacon neck" in an old Hanes commercial.
+Additionally, the edges can start to curl, looking like the "bacon neck" in an old Hanes t-shirt commercial.
 All in all the VicTsing Pad with Stitched Edges is a good option if you find yourself constantly needing to wash your pad.